cumc-dbmi/cehrbert/README.md

 pip install -e .[dev]
 ```

+## OMOP vs. MEDS Format Considerations
+CEHR-BERT can be trained using either the OMOP or MEDS data formats; however, models trained on one format are not compatible with those trained on the other.
+This incompatibility arises because CEHR-BERT uses different concept identifiers depending on the format: standard concept IDs (e.g., SNOMED for conditions) in OMOP,
+and source concept IDs (e.g., ICD-9/10) in MEDS.
+The mappings between these terminologies are many-to-many, making direct alignment between formats unreliable.
+It is therefore crucial to use a consistent data format across pretraining, fine-tuning, and downstream tasks such as linear probing.

 ## Instructions for Use with [MEDS](https://github.com/Medical-Event-Data-Standard/meds)
 Step 1.
 Convert MEDS to the [meds_reader](https://github.com/som-shahlab/meds_reader) database
 ---------------------------